michaelrausch/Notes/Python/Notes/file_types.md

 ## .pyc

 `.pyc` files are compiled bytecode files created by the Python interpreter.
 When a `.py` file is executed, the interpreter compiles the source code into bytecode, which is a lower-level representation of the code.
 The bytecode is then stored in `.pyc` files for faster execution in subsequent runs.
 The presence of `.pyc` files helps improve the startup time of Python scripts.
 If you import a module, python will build a `.pyc` file that contains the bytecode to make importing it again later easier (and faster).
+It contains the compiled version of Python source code, which is platform-independent and can be executed directly by the Python interpreter without the need for further compilation.

+It is important to note that the contents of a `.pyc` file are not intended to be human-readable.
+They are binary files that store the bytecode representation of the corresponding `.py` file.
+The contents will then not open up nicely in a text editor as they do not follow a text based encoding.
+Opening it will show jumbled text such as ` d dlmZmZ d `.

 ## .pyd